 Luther and His Call for Reformation

-His religious movement was not the only controversial aspect of Luther’s life, though.
-Despite being excommunicated, he had still pledged himself to god as a monk, forever to live as a celibate.
-Regardless of this fact, he married in 1525.
-Adding to the controversy, he married a nun, another whose love was pledged to god alone.
-Katharina von Bora was a nun whom Luther helped to smuggle out of a Catholic cloister in 1523.
-They quickly became close to each other, and two years later they married.
+Despite being excommunicated, Martin Luther initially still considered himself a monk, forever to live as a celibate.
+But not for long.
+In 1525, he married Katharina von Bora, a nun whom Luther helped to smuggle out of a Catholic cloister.
 She was an important part of his life, taking care of his well-being as well as encouraging him to expand his ideas and reach.
-Their wedding had strong theological implications as well, as it set the stage for Protestant clergy to marry.
-This is one of the very obvious differences between Catholicism and Protestantism today, and much of it stems from this controversial celebration of love that took place almost 500 years ago.
+Their wedding had strong theological implications as well, as it set the stage for Protestant clergy to marry – a very obvious differences between Catholicism and Protestantism today.

 The Halle Connection

-While he was known for spending much of his life in Wittenberg and Wartburg Castle (all located in todays Saxony-Anhalt), Luther had a very strong connection to the city of Halle.
-One of the hymns that he wrote, titled “To Jordan came the Christ our Lord,” was introduced in 1541 in Halle.
+Born in Eisenach and spending much of his life in Wittenberg and Wartburg Castle (all located in todays Saxony-Anhalt), Luther had a very strong connection to the city of Halle.
+One of the hymns that he wrote, titled “To Jordan came the Christ our Lord,” was introduced in 1541 in that city.
 This Hymn was used as the rallying cry of the Reformation, sung at all the Protestant churches that Luther helped to build.
 Between 1545 and 1546, Luther preached multiple times at the Market Church in Halle.
 These were some of his final sermons before his death in 1546.
 He found great comfort in the town, and got along quite well with all the people.
 In fact, he got along so well in the town that his death mask is still preserved in Halle to this day.